sferik/t-ruby/README.md

 **Note**: One of your authorized accounts (specifically, the last one authorized) will be set as active.
-To change the active account, use the `set` subcommand, passing either just the username, if it's unambiguous, or the username and consumer key pair, like this:
+To change the active account, use the `set` subcommand, passing either just a username, if it's unambiguous, or a username and consumer key pair, like this:

     t set active sferik UDfNTpOz5ZDG4a6w7dIWj

 Account information is stored in a YAML-formatted file located at `~/.trc`.

 **Note**: Anyone with access to this file can masquerade as you on Twitter, so it's important to keep it secure, just as you would treat your SSH private key.
 For this reason, the file is hidden and has the permission bits set to `0600`.